rangle/ngCourse2/handout/components/app_structure/passing_data_into_components.md

 # Passing Data into a Component

 There are two ways to pass data into a component, with 'property binding' and 'event binding'.
-Data flows top-down from parent into children, while events flow bottom-up from child to parent.
-Events works just like they do in regular HTML DOM based events, which makes event propagation cancelable.
+In Angular 2, data and event change detection happens top-down from parent to children.
+However for Angular 2 events we can use the DOM event mental model where events flow bottom-up from child to parent.
+So, Angular 2 events can be treated like regular HTML DOM based events when it comes to cancellable event propagation.

 The `@Input()` decarator defines a set of parameters that can be passed down from the component's parent.
-For example, we can modify the `Hello` component so that `name` can be configured by the parent.
+For example, we can modify the `Hello` component so that `name` can be provided by the parent.

 ```js
 import {Component, Input} from '@angular/core';